What is a pink slip or safety inspection report?

 mobile vehicle inspections

-An eSafety check (or pink slip as it is also known) is required for all light vehicles older than 5 years for the purposes of registration renewal within in NSW.
+An safety inspection report (eSafety check or pink slip as it was also known) is required for all light vehicles older than 5 years for the purposes of registration renewal within in NSW.

 Areas for inspection include: